 Shape Control | Better |

-GD&T is a feature-based system for defining the size, shape, and location of features on parts.
-Geometric tolerances are applied to features by feature control frames.
-The commonly used tolerance categories are form, profile, orientation, location, and runout.
+GD&T is a feature-based system for defining the size, shape, and location of features on parts, each feature has one symbol and can be classified by categories.
+The commonly used categories are form, profile, orientation, location, and runout.
+We explain the definitions of each GD&T symbol as below:

 Straightness

-Illustrative Example: Within a specified plane, the tolerance zone must lie between two parallel lines separated by a distance of 0.1mm.
+Example: Within a specified plane, the tolerance zone of Straightness must lie between two parallel lines separated by a distance of 0.1mm.

 Flatness

-Illustrative Example: Within a specified area, the tolerance zone must lie between two parallel planes separated by a distance of 0.08mm.
+Example: Within a specified area, the tolerance zone of flatness must lie between two parallel planes separated by a distance of 0.08mm.

 Circularity

-Illustrative Example: Within a specified cross-section, the tolerance zone must lie between two concentric circles with a radius difference of the tolerance value, 0.03mm.
+Example: The actual circle size must lie between two concentric circles with a radius difference of the tolerance value of 0.03mm.

 Cylindricity

-Illustrative Example: Within a specified area, the tolerance zone must lie between two coaxial cylindrical surfaces with a radius difference of the tolerance value, 0.1mm.
+Example: the tolerance zone of Cylindricity must lie between two coaxial cylindrical surfaces with a radius difference of the tolerance value of 0.1mm.

 Line profile

-Line profile tolerance signifies the degree to which any arbitrary curve on a given plane of a component maintains its ideal shape.
-Line profile tolerance denotes the allowable variation of the actual profile of a non-circular curve.
+Line profile describes a tolerance zone to which any curve on a given plane of a component maintains its ideal shape.

-Illustrative Example: Within a specified area, the tolerance zone is defined between the two envelope lines of a series of circles with diameters differing by the tolerance value of 0.04mm.
+Example: the tolerance zone is defined between the two envelope lines of a series of circles with diameters differing by the tolerance value of 0.04mm.
 The centers of these circles lie on a line with the theoretically correct geometric shape.

 Surface profile

-Illustrative Example: Within a specified area, the tolerance zone is defined between the two envelope lines of a series of spheres with diameters differing by 0.02mm.
+Example: The tolerance zone is defined between the two-envelope plane of a series of spheres with diameters differing by 0.02mm.
 The centers of these spheres should theoretically lie on a surface with the correct geometric shape.

 Parallelism